oldlavender/move.lab/README.md

 # move.lab
-lab.js plugin responsible for basic animation (we move lab)
+lab.js plugin responsible for basic animation (we move lab visual components for you).